copypastepray/cppblog-gs/content/posts/git-your-email-is-not-a-member-of-team.md

 ---
-title: Git: Your Email is not a member of team
+title: [Git] Your Email is not a member of team
 date: 2020-08-04
 published: true
 tags: ['git','commandline','gitlab','config']